-HSDT of piles using wave equation analysis shall be used to confirm the ultimate pile capacity at the positions nominated in MRTS68 and MRTS68.1.
-The procedure for HSDT testing shall be in accordance with the requirements of MRTS68.
+HSDT of piles using wave equation analysis shall be used to confirm the ultimate pile capacity at the positions nominated in MRTS68 Dynamic Testing of Piles and Annexure MRTS68.1.
+The procedure for HSDT testing shall be in accordance with the requirements of MRTS68 Dynamic Testing of Piles.